+Home Museum Wanted Specs Previous Next

 Commodore 500E Calculator

 The Commodore 500E is an interesting lead-in to the story of how Commodore got into the electronic calculator business.
-Jack Tramiel founded Commodore in 1954, as a typewriter service company.
-As time went on, the company licensed the design of a Czechoslovakian typewriter, and began manufacturing typewriters for sale under the Commodore brand.
+It all started when Jack Tramiel founded Commodore in 1954, as a typewriter service company.
+As time went on, the company licensed the design of a Czechoslovakian-made typewriter and began manufacturing the typewriters for sale under the Commodore brand.
 Intense competition in the typewriter market led Tramiel to come to the conclusion that in order to survive, his business would have to diversify.
-In the early 1960's, Commodore began manufacturing low-cost mechanical adding machines.
-As with the typewriters, competition in this market led Tramiel to yet again search for the next "big thing" in business machines to keep his company afloat.
+In the early 1960's, Commodore began manufacturing low-cost mechanical adding machines, again under license from foreign manufacturer.
+As with the typewriters, competition in the low-cost adder market led Tramiel to yet again search for the next "big thing" in business machines to keep his company moving forward.
 That step led him to Casio Computer Co. in Japan.

 In 1957, Casio Computer Co. was founded to develop a relay-based electrical calculator.
-Casio's founders believed that relay technology held the key to building desk-sized calculating machines that were vastly superior in speed and capability to the mechanical machines of the time.
-In June of that year, Casio introduced its first machine, the 14-A. The 14-A demonstrated that relay-based calculators were not only practical, but also very reliable and much faster than mechanical calculators.
-Casio continued to develop its relay calculators, creating ever-more capable machines, including plug-board programmable calculators that blurred the line between calculator and small computer.
+Casio's founders believed that relay technology held the key to building calculating machines that were vastly superior in speed and capability to the mechanical machines of the time.
+In June of that year, Casio introduced its first machine, the 14-A after some struggles with reliability that led to difficulties receiving funding to go into production of the calculator.
+Once the financial hurdles were cleared and the machine went into volume production, the 14-A demonstrated that relay-based calculators were not only practical, but also very reliable and much faster than mechanical calculators.
+Casio continued to develop its relay calculators, creating ever-more capable machines, including mechanically programmable calculators that blurred the line between calculator and small computer.
 However, relays were not the wave of the future.
-In 1961, Sumlock Comptometer in England had developed an all-electronic desktop calculator (the ANITA) using Thyratron tubes, demonstrating that desktop electronic calculators were where the market was going to move.
-By 1963, many companies were working on development of fully transistorized electronic calculators, and in 1964, the market exploded, with entries from Sharp(then Hayakawa Electric), Friden, IME, Canon, Mathatronics, Wyle Laboratories, and more machines from Sumlock.
+In 1961, Sumlock Comptometer in England had developed an all-electronic desktop calculator (the ANITA Mk7/Mk8) using cold-cathode (unlike vacuum tubes which used a hot cathode that was kept hot by a heating element inside the tube.)
+Thyratron tubes, demonstrating that desktop electronic calculators were where the market was going to move.
+By 1963, many companies were working on development of transistorized electronic calculators, and in 1964, the market exploded, with entries from Sharp(then Hayakawa Electric), Friden, IME, Canon, Mathatronics, Wyle Laboratories, and more Thyratron-based calculators from Sumlock.
 Casio was caught off-guard by the development of purely electronic calculators, getting a late start on their own electronic calculator development.
-It took until the fall of '65 before it had its own transistorized desktop calculator, the Casio 001.
+It took until the fall of 1965 before it introduced its own transistorized desktop calculator, the Casio 001.

 It appears, although not verified at this writing, that Commodore did not market the Casio 101 as part of the deal with Casio.
 Instead, the first electronic calculator that would be sold by Commodore was the Casio 101E, which was sold by Commodore as the Commodore 500E.

 In order to maintain a degree of brand differentiation between Casio's machine and that sold by Commodore, the 500E has the addition of a rotary switch to set the fixed decimal point location of the memory register.
 Casio's 101E did not have this selector, with the memory register decimal point location set based on the numbers entered into the memory register.
 This capability for a switch selectable fixed decimal point location for the memory appears to have been designed into the 101E from the beginning, with differing wiring in the backplane selecting the way the machine operates.
 The rotary switch has twelve positions, with ten of the positions used.
 Settings are provided for setting the memory decimal point location from zero through nine digits behind the decimal point.
 The two unused switch positions select zero digits behind the decimal.
 Also, there are slight differences in the cabinetry between Casio's machines and Commodore's machines.
 These changes were likely made to Commodore's machines to provide some brand differentiation.
 It is interesting to note that this machine is very similar in appearance to a somewhat later-design Casio/Commodore machine in the museum, the Commodore AL-1000.
-The upper and lower parts of the cabinet, as well as general construction between the two machines is very similar.
-It is also notable that the Casio version of the AL-1000 (also called the AL-1000) uses the exact same cabinet design as the Commodore version of the machine, perhaps providing an indication that Casio updated its cabinet design to match up with the more modern styling used by Commodore.
+The upper and lower parts of the cabinet, as well as mechanical construction between the two machines is very similar.
+It is also notable that the Casio version of the AL-1000 (also called the AL-1000) uses the exact same cabinet design as the Commodore version of the machine, perhaps providing an indication that Casio updated its cabinet design to match up with the more modern styling used by Commodore with the 500E.
+In most OEM situations, the customer could opt to provide their own cabinetry for the electronics, in order to provide another means to uniquely identify the final product, and perhaps Commodore developed their own cabinet design for the 500E, and Casio liked it so much that they got permission from Commodore to use that cabinet design for the upcoming AL-1000.
+This is all just supposition, but it seems a decent probability.

 The Nixie Tube Display